 Warning: Spoilers ahead!

-Chapter one: Love gone too far
+Chapter 1: Love gone too far

 At the core of Katie & Seth’s sibling relationship is an obvious amount of love between the two.
 Both find ways to rationalize their respective behavior and lash out when they can’t get their way, but beneath it all is a palpable fear of losing each other.